google/lovefield/docs/spec/03_life_of_db.md

   // This call is synchronous.
   rawDb.dropTable('Progress');

+  // All async upgrade helpers are supposed to chain one after another.

-  // Add column agent (type string) to Purchase with default value 'Smith'. var p1 = rawDb.addTableColumn('Purchase', 'agent', 'Smith');
+  // Add column agent (type string) to Purchase with default value 'Smith'. return rawDb.addTableColumn('Purchase', 'agent', 'Smith').then(function() {

-  // Delete column metadata from Photo. var p2 = rawDb.dropTableColumn('Photo', 'metadata');
+    // Delete column metadata from Photo.
+    return rawDb.dropTableColumn('Photo', 'metadata');
+  }).then(function() {
     // Rename Photo.isLocal to Photo.local.
-  var p3 = rawDb.renameTableColumn('Photo', 'isLocal', 'local');
+    return rawDb.renameTableColumn('Photo', 'isLocal', 'local');
+  }).then(function() {

-  // Transformations are not supported because of IndexedDB auto-commit: Firefox
+    // Transformations are not supported because of IndexedDB auto-commit:
-  // immediately commits the transaction when Lovefield tries to return a
+    // Firefox immediately commits the transaction when Lovefield tries to
-  // promise from scanning existing object stores.
-Users are supposed to do a
+    // return a promise from scanning existing object stores.
+Users are
-  // dump and make the transformation outside of onUpgrade routine.
+    // supposed to do a dump and make the transformation outside of onUpgrade
+    // routine.

-  // DUMP the whole DB into a JS object. var p4 = rawDb.dump();
+    // DUMP the whole DB into a JS object. return rawDb.dump();

-  return Promise.all([p1, p2, p3, p4]);
+  });
 }
 ```